 - The desire to identify Insights that would create Business Opportunities

-- A sense of accountability for Driving Change on the back of insights, not just delivering research
+- A sense of accountability for Creating Change on the back of insights, not just delivering research

 These themes formed the backbone of the Strategic Business Partnering intervention.

 Given that the initial requirement was for a culture change, it was clear that the whole function needed to be included in this development, and it had to be led from the top – this wasn’t an intervention for a discrete population.
 Therefore we started with an engagement and launch event for the senior management population.
-Then we ran 2 programmes
+Then we ran two programmes:

 - A short single-module programme for senior managers, which offered key content on mindset change, behaviour change and thinking and planning tools, as well as additional support on helping these senior managers lead their own staff through the change

-- A more comprehensive, 2-module programme for the wider population focusing on development around the 5 key themes
+- A more comprehensive, two-module programme for the wider population focusing on development around the five key themes